Scientific Name : Hippotragus Equinus

 Shoulder Height : 1.4 (m), 1.3m (f)

 Minimum Calibre : 7mm

 Hunting roan in South Africa is possible today due to recent conservation efforts.
 Game breeding has rejuvenated their numbers and they’ve been re-introduced into all areas of South Africa, making roan hunting possible.

 Roan Antelope are endemic to the northern region of South Africa, Zimbabwe, Botswana and Mozambique.

-Find the Roan in small herds of 8-15 animals.
+Roan Antelope are found in small herds of 8-15 animals.
 Savannah and open plains are their preferred habitat.
-Primarily a grazer, they’re known to browse under drought conditions.
+Primarily a grazer, they’re also known to browse under drought conditions

-Both sexes have horns, with the male’s set being heavier and longer.
-The tips of a trophy Roan Antelope will point directly backward when mature.
+Both sexes have horns, with the male’s horns being heavier and longer.
+The tips of a trophy roan antelope will point directly backward when mature.